RikoRiken/LogGuard/README.md

 - Detection of successful SSH logins
 - Detection of `sudo` and `su` usage (privilege escalation)
 - Export to `.txt` files with `--export-txt`
-- HTML report generation with `--export-html`
+- HTML report `.html` generation with `--export-html`

 🛠️ **Work in progress**:
 - Export to JSON
+- Add interactive web app to parse results

 <br>